turnerlabs/waypoint-plugin-fargate/README.md

 The great thing about `waypoint` is that it enables simple, declarative, and portable build/push/deploy flows that run the same on your laptop as they do in any of your CI/CD pipelines.

+### install

+To install the plugin, download the asset for your platform from [releases](https://github.com/turnerlabs/waypoint-plugin-fargate/releases), unzip it and put it in your `${HOME}/.config/waypoint/plugins/` directory (or use one of the [other options](https://www.waypointproject.io/docs/extending-waypoint/creating-plugins/compiling#installing-the-plugin)).

 ### usage example

 The following example will build your application container (assuming you have a `Dockerfile`), push it to AWS ECR, register a new task definition which references the newly build image, and finally update the service to run the new task definition.